Flu Event Dates

 • Call (850) 644-4567 to schedule your appointment, walk in, or schedule online if you are an established patient through the patient portal

-• Visit one of our on-campus outreach events listed below
+• Visit one of our on-campus outreach events listed above.

 • FSU students will need to present their FSU Card and Insurance Card to receive their no cost flu shot.